Marburg: Coat of arms

 Marburg's coat of arms shows a Hessian landgrave riding a white horse with a flag and a shield on a red background.
 The shield shows the red-and-white-striped Hessian lion, also to be seen on Hessen's state arms, and the flag shows a stylized M, blue on gold (or yellow).
 The arms are also the source of the city flag's colors.
 The flag has three horizontal stripes colored, from top to bottom, red (from the background), white (from the horse) and blue (from the shield).

 The coat of arms, which was designed in the late nineteenth century, is based on a landgrave seal on a municipal document.
 It is an example of a very prevalent practice of replacing forgotten coats of arms, or ones deemed not to be representative enough, with motifs taken from seals.

 Marburg virus

-The city's name is connected to a filovirus, the Marburg virus, because this disease, a viral hemorrhagic fever resembling ebola, was first recognized and described during an outbreak in the city.
-In 1967, workers were accidentally exposed to infected green monkey tissue at the city's former industrial plant, the Behring-Werke, then part of Hoechst and today of CSL Behring, founded by Marburg citizen and first Nobel Prize in Medicine winner, Emil Adolf von Behring.
+The city gives its name to the Marburg virus, a filovirus that causes Marburg virus disease, a viral hemorrhagic fever resembling ebola.
+The virus was first recognized and described during the 1967 Marburg virus disease outbreak, when workers were accidentally exposed to infected green monkey tissue at the city's former industrial plant, the Behring-Werke, then part of Hoechst and today of CSL Behring, founded by Marburg citizen and first Nobel Prize in Medicine winner, Emil Adolf von Behring.
 During the outbreak, 31 people became infected and seven of them died.
 The virus is named after the city following the custom of naming viruses after the location of their first recorded outbreak.